 She’s not mine.

-Throughout the reception many people would make comments such as, “She sure is a cutie” and “You sure do have a pretty little one”.
-Each compliment made me smile but right before I would respond with a “thank you”, my head would slowly lower as I was reminded that she’s not mine.
+Throughout the reception, many people would make comments such as, “She sure is a cutie” and “You sure do have a pretty little one.”
+Each compliment made me smile, but right before I would respond with a “thank you,” my head would slowly lower as I was reminded that she’s not mine.

-I would love to get connected with you on a more personal level, so if you liked this post, pass it on.
-Then click here to find Waiting for Baby Bird on Facebook, or come follow me on Instagram @waitingforbabybird.
-I can’t wait to “meet” you.
+I would love to connect with you, so if you liked this post, pass it on.
+Then come find Waiting for Baby Bird on the public Facebook page or join me on Instagram @waitingforbabybird.
+I can’t wait to “meet” you!